 Road motor vehicles used in connection with business, as well as trucks with a maximum gross weight exceeding 3.5 tonnes regardless of their use, are subject to a road tax if registered in the Czech Republic.
 A real estate tax is to be applied in relation to land and buildings, with tax rates generally depending on the type of the property, while the final amount of tax may also be influenced by local ratios (as applied by local authorities).
 A real estate transfer tax is to be applied at a rate of 4%.
 Inheritance tax and gift tax are incorporated into the income tax, with the application of standard income tax rates (15% for individuals, 19% for legal persons).
 Gratuitous income from inheritance is fully exempt.
 Gratuitous income from giving is exempt in a limited extent (e.g. gifts within family).

-For 2017, the standard VAT rate is 21 %, while the reduced rates are 15 % (applicable, for example, on foodstuff, non-alcoholic beverage, heat, cold, public transport, accommodation and selected medical/sanitary goods and food-serving services) and 10 % (applicable, for example, on baby formula and children’s food, certain pharmaceuticals, certain printed books, children’s picture books, newspapers, magazines, music sheets and food for gluten-intolerant persons).
+For 2019, the standard VAT rate is 21 %, while the reduced rates are 15 % (applicable, for example, on foodstuff, non-alcoholic beverage, heat, cold, accommodation and selected medical / sanitary goods and food-serving services) and 10 % (applicable, for example, on baby formula and children’s food, certain pharmaceuticals, certain printed books, children’s picture books, newspapers, magazines, music sheets and food for gluten-intolerant persons and since February 2019 also on public transport).
+Significant change in VAT rates is will highly probably come into effect in the second half of 2019.
+The 10% VAT rate (instead of 15%) will be newly applied on e.g. catering services including non-alcoholic beverages and draft beer, water supply and sewage and certain crafts and professional services, including the services of hairdressers, repairs of bicycles, shoes and textile for households and housekeeping services.
 VAT-exempt services include financial and insurance services, the transfer of buildings/flats/non-residential premises (after 5 years following the building approval), rent of real estate, post services, radio and TV services, education services and medical and social care services.

 VAT payers are obliged to submit VAT returns, EC Sales Lists and Control Statements (evidence which reports detail on the selected transactions).
 All reports may be submitted on monthly or quarterly basis (depends on the subject who submits the report).